Aalesund-Techschool/shell-scripting/exercises/exercise-1.md

 After pressint <kbd>Enter</kbd> you should see the `Hello, Bash` message displayed in the next line of the terminal.
 If that works - congrats, you are done with Exercise 1!
 If it did not work, go back and troubleshoot.

 :bulb: Don't include the exclamation mark in the message, such as `echo "Hello, Bash!"`.
 The exclamation mark symbol `!` may be interpreted in a bit special way and you can get stuck! ;).
-If you absolutely want to print the exclamation mark, you need to prepend it with the escape symbol `\`, such as here: `echo "Hello, Bash\!"`.
+If you experience getting stuck, you need to prepend it with the escape symbol `\`, such as here: `echo "Hello, Bash\!"`.
+This is an example that you need to be careful when working with command line: _holde tunga rett i munnen_. ;)

 ## Summary